All Products

 • If the payment currency is USD, the refundable amount is calculated based on the price difference.

 Remaining value: The value of a subscription ECS instance reduces over its subscription period.
 If you cancel the subscription for an instance, the remaining value of the instance can be refunded to you.
 For example, assume that you purchased a 30-day subscription instance at the price of USD 30.
-If you cancel the subscription for the instance after it was in use for 10 days, the remaining value of the instance is USD 20 and USD 20 will be refunded to you.
+If you cancel the subscription for the instance after the instance was in use for 10 days, the remaining value of the instance is USD 20 and USD 20 will be refunded to you.

 If you used a currency other than USD to pay for the instance, the amount on the instance purchase order was converted to your payment currency at the exchange rate at the time of payment.
 This exchange rate will be considered during the calculation of the instance remaining value.
 Different from the price difference-based method, the ratio-based method ensures that refunds are made based on the exchange rate at the time of payment.
 This prevents the amounts refunded for instance configuration downgrades from being affected by fluctuations in the exchange rate.